 Crispy tomato rice can be made with leftover rice but it’s so good it’s worth cooking it from scratch.
 Zinged with tomato and chilli, with cheesy topping flashed under the grill, this is one of the best rice side dishes.

 I always seem to cook as much rice as I need and even if there’s a smidgen left, it’s a) never much, and b) in the prepared dish already, as I don’t often cook just plain rice to serve as a side.

-Egg fried rice!
+Prawn fried rice!
 Special fried rice!
 Arancini!
 Rice cakes!
 Nasi goreng!
 Stuffed peppers or vine leaves!
 So many delights I either miss out on or have to boil rice from scratch for.

-But it’s not an effort to make sure it goes into fridge as soon as it cools down a bit; and at the end of the day you don’t hear of many Chinese takeaways-related food poisoning cases; and I don’t imagine all of them are super big on hygiene and safety.
+But it’s not an effort to make sure it goes into fridge as soon as it cools down a bit; and at the end of the day you don’t hear of many Chinese takeaways-related food poisoning cases; and I don’t imagine absolutely all of them are super big on hygiene and safety.